josehu07/foreactor/README.md

 To enable foreactor for an application function, we need the following components:

-* The core foreactor library under `foreactor/`
+- The core foreactor library under `foreactor/`
-* An application plugin describing the function's syscall graph, to be put alongside application code
+- An application plugin describing the function's syscall graph, to be put alongside application code
-* Some minor modifications to the applications build system
+- Some minor modifications to the applications build system

+Detailed instructions:

 <details>
 <summary>Build the core foreactor library...</summary>